simdutf/simdutf/README.md

  * This function is not BOM-aware.
  *
  * @param input         the UTF-32 string to convert
- * @param length        the length of the string in 4-byte words (char32_t)
+ * @param length        the length of the string in 4-byte code units (char32_t)
  * @param utf16_buffer   the pointer to buffer that can hold conversion result
- * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in words) if any, or the number of char16_t written if successful.
+ * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in code units) if any, or the number of char16_t written if successful.
  */
 simdutf_warn_unused result convert_utf32_to_utf16_with_errors(const char32_t * input, size_t length, char16_t* utf16_buffer) noexcept;